awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 You can compress your files using either gzip, lzop, or bzip2 compression formats\.
 When loading from compressed files, COPY uncompresses the files during the load process\.
 Compressing your files saves storage space and shortens upload times\.
 <a name="tutorial-loading-compupdate"></a>
 **COMPUPDATE**
 When COPY loads an empty table with no compression encodings, it analyzes the load data to determine the optimal encodings\.
 It then alters the table to use those encodings before beginning the load\.
 This analysis process takes time, but it occurs, at most, once per table\.
 To save time, you can skip this step by turning COMPUPDATE off\.
-To enable an accurate evaluation of COPY times, you will turn COMPUPDATE off for this step\.
+To enable an accurate evaluation of COPY times, you turn COMPUPDATE off for this step\.
 <a name="tutorial-loading-multiple-files"></a>
 **Multiple Files**
-The COPY command can load data very efficiently when it loads from multiple files in parallel instead of loading from a single file\.
-If you split your data into files so that the number of files is a multiple of the number of slices in your cluster, Amazon Redshift divides the workload and distributes the data evenly among the slices\.
+The COPY command can load data very efficiently when it loads from multiple files in parallel instead of from a single file\.
+You can split your data into files so that the number of files is a multiple of the number of slices in your cluster\.
+If you do, Amazon Redshift divides the workload and distributes the data evenly among the slices\.
 The number of slices per node depends on the node size of the cluster\.
 For more information about the number of slices that each node size has, go to [About Clusters and Nodes](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html#rs-about-clusters-and-nodes) in the *Amazon Redshift Cluster Management Guide*\.

 For example, the dc1\.large compute nodes used in this tutorial have two slices each, so the four\-node cluster has eight slices\.
 In previous steps, the load data was contained in eight files, even though the files are very small\.
-In this step, you will compare the time difference between loading from a single large file and loading from multiple files\.
+In this step, you compare the time difference between loading from a single large file and loading from multiple files\.

-The files you will use for this tutorial contain about 15 million records and occupy about 1\.2 GB\.
+The files you use for this tutorial contain about 15 million records and occupy about 1\.2 GB\.
 These files are very small in Amazon Redshift scale, but sufficient to demonstrate the performance advantage of loading from multiple files\.
-The files are large enough that the time required to download them and then upload them to Amazon S3 is excessive for this tutorial, so you will load the files directly from an AWS sample bucket\.
+The files are large enough that the time required to download them and then upload them to Amazon S3 is excessive for this tutorial\.
+Thus, you load the files directly from an AWS sample bucket\.

 The following screenshot shows the data files for LINEORDER\.